Doctoral Programme in Cardiovascular Research

 Daniel Andersson, associate professor, Department of Physiology and Pharmacology, KI

-Anton Gisterå, post-doc fellow, Department of Medicine-Solna, KI
+Anton Gisterå, assistant professor, Department of Medicine-Solna, KI

 Gianluigi Savarese, associate professor and consultant, Department of Medicine-Solna, KI

-Sven Pawelzik, post-doc fellow, Center for Molecular Medicine and Department of Medicine-Solna, KI
+Sven Pawelzik, assistant professor, Center for Molecular Medicine and Department of Medicine-Solna, KI